 Ronzo is a witty, heartfelt documentary about Ron Shapiro — affectionately known as Ronzo — whose Hoka Theater became the beating heart of Oxford, Mississippi’s creative underground.
 More than a venue, the Hoka was a sanctuary for misfits, where college students mingled with literary giants like Willie Morris, John Grisham and Barry Hannah.
-It hosted music, indie films, plays, and midnight adult film screenings, and drew counterculture icons like Abbie Hoffman and Hunter S. Thompson.
+It hosted music, indie films, plays, and midnight adult film screenings, and drew counterculture icons like Abbie Hoffman, Allen Ginsberg and Hunter S. Thompson.
 The Hoka also launched the careers of artists and musicians, including members of Wilco, North Mississippi Allstars, and Widespread Panic.
 Beyond the theater, Ronzo stirred up local politics, using wit and empathy to provoke dialogue and bridge divides.
 His influence shaped generations of creatives and challenged Oxford’s conventions.
-Today, his legacy lives on in Hoka Days — a vibrant, month-long celebration of art, music, and community spirit.
-Still, the town has never quite felt the same without him.

 Donate via Credit Card or eCheck